testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/tekton.md

 # Tekton

-o enable access to Docker in Tekton, a dind sidecar needs to be added.
+To enable access to Docker in Tekton, a dind sidecar needs to be added.
 An example of it can be found [here](https://github.com/tektoncd/pipeline/blob/main/examples/v1beta1/taskruns/dind-sidecar.yaml)

 This is an example